-4.17 If informal resolution cannot be reached, or the complaint is sufficiently serious to warrant escalation to the formal process straight away, the Vice-Chair will either undertake the investigation or appoint an independent person to investigate the complaint adhering to the principles outlined in Stage 2 above.
+If informal resolution cannot be reached, or the complaint is sufficiently serious to warrant escalation to the formal process straight away, the Vice-Chair will either undertake the investigation or appoint an independent person to investigate the complaint adhering to the principles outlined in Stage 2 above.

-4.18 Complaint against member of Enfield Learning Trust Central Team
+Complaint against member of Enfield Learning Trust and/ or the Central Team

-There are a small number of staff deployed centrally within Enfield Learning Trust who are not aligned to any specific school.
-If a complaint is made against any member of the Central Team then the matter must be raised in the first instance with the Chief Executive Officer who will determine whether it is appropriate to try and resolve the matter informally.
+If a complaint is made against the Enfield Learning Trust or any member of the Central Team then the matter must be raised in the first instance with the Chief Executive Officer who will determine whether it is appropriate to try and resolve the matter informally.

-4.19 If informal resolution cannot be reached, or the complaint is sufficiently serious to warrant escalation to the formal process straight away, the Chief Executive Officer will appoint the Deputy Chief Executive Officer or other suitably experienced member of the Central Team (who is senior to the person who is subject of the complaint) to investigate the matter adhering to the principles outlined in Stage 2 above.
+If informal resolution cannot be reached, or the complaint is sufficiently serious to warrant escalation to the formal process straight away, the Chief Executive Officer will appoint the Deputy Chief Executive Officer or other suitably experienced member of the Central Team (who is senior to the person who is subject of the complaint) to investigate the matter adhering to the principles outlined in Stage 2 above.

-4.20 Escalation to Stage 4 Complaint Panel
+Escalation to Stage 4 Complaint Panel